Alpha-Guardian/Engram/docs/EXPERIMENTS.md

 So the current public claim is:

-- evidence for a constrained capability-promotion regime
+- evidence for a constrained auditable capability-upgrade workflow

 It is not: